Edward I of England: Great Cause

-Even after Balliol's accession, Edward still continued to assert his authority over Scotland.
+Even after Balliol's accession, Edward still asserted his authority over Scotland.
 Against the objections of the Scots, he agreed to hear appeals on cases ruled on by the court of guardians that had governed Scotland during the interregnum.
 A further provocation came in a case brought by Macduff, son of Malcolm II, Earl of Fife, in which Edward demanded that Balliol appear in person before the English Parliament to answer the charges.
 This the Scottish King did, but the final straw was Edward's demand that the Scottish magnates provide military service in the war against France.
 This was unacceptable; the Scots instead formed an alliance with France and launched an unsuccessful attack on Carlisle.
-Edward responded by invading Scotland in 1296 and taking the town of Berwick-upon-Tweed in a particularly bloody attack.
+Edward responded by invading Scotland in 1296 and taking the town of Berwick-upon-Tweed which included the massacre of civilians.
 At the Battle of Dunbar, Scottish resistance was effectively crushed.
-Edward confiscated the Stone of Destiny – the Scottish coronation stone – and brought it to Westminster, placing it in what became known as King Edward's Chair; he deposed Balliol and placed him in the Tower of London, and installed Englishmen to govern the country.
+Edward took the Stone of Destiny – the Scottish coronation stone – and brought it to Westminster, placing it in what became known as King Edward's Chair; he deposed Balliol and placed him in the Tower of London, and installed Englishmen to govern the country.
 The campaign had been very successful, but the English triumph would be only temporary.